 - 1750-1850 in Britain, and will give you a chance to choose which aspect of this period you would like to focus on when writing your essay.
 You will have a chance to think about the origins and events of the Industrial Revolution, the impact that it had on British society, how this created new forms of Working Class organisation and opposition and how this in turn led to major reforms to the political system.

-The Academy’s general entry criteria of a minimum of five 4s at GCSE apply.
-A minimum of 4 in English Language is needed to study History at A Level.
+The Academy’s general entry criteria of a minimum of five 4s at GCSE apply, including English Language.
+A grade 5 in History or equivalent GCSE (eg. Geography) is needed to study History at A Level.

 Apply for This Course